Toucaan/toucaan.research/README.md

 ## Key features

 1. Semantic layouts with CSS Grids.
-2. Block-scoped typography for Intrinsic Design.
+2. Block-scoped typography
-3. Support for Apple Watch 5 and upwards
+3. Deterministic layouts with inch:pixel mappings.
-4. Powerful reusable class utilities.
-It's like writing style in natural English.
+3. Support starts at Apple Watch 5 and goes all the way up to projectors and LCD TVs.
-5. Easy to customize and theme friendly.
+4. Powerful and yet simple reusable classes.
+Like writing style in plain English.
-6. Opinionated with real-life usage and feedback.
+5. Easy to customize and theme about.

 ## Why call it Toucaan?

 Quite simply because I owned the pretty domain name.

 Besides that Toucan is a beautiful bird.
 This aggressive little arboreal _ramphastidus_ symbolizes both beauty and strength.
-We are not only going to found our CSS framework on the metaphor of this highly social and resilient bird but also implement a design language that covers support for all devices on the web including but not limited to just mobile phone or desktops.
+We are not only going to found our CSS framework on the metaphor of this highly social and resilient bird but also implement a design language that covers support for all devices on the web including but not limited to just mobile or the desktop.

-Occasionally, though only rarely, we may spar with other CSS frameworks using our “mean” oversized and colorful bill. 😉
+Occasionally, though only rarely, we may even spar with other CSS frameworks using our “mean” oversized and colorful bill. 😉

-So… say hello to Toucaan—The Tropical CSS framework for the web.
+So… say hello to Toucaan—the tropical new CSS framework for the web.
+It's wild!

-And repeat after me: **_Because if Toucaan, then you can too!_** 😉
+Repeat after me: **_Because if Toucaan, then you can too!_** 😉

 ## Table of Contents